iThorgrim/lua-Linq/README.md

 - **Appending**: Add elements from one collection to another.
 - **String Conversion**: Represent tables as strings for easy inspection.

+The Linq library offers a comprehensive [set of methods](https://github.com/iThorgrim/lua-LinQ/wiki/Method-Reference) for working with tables in Lua/Moonscript, making it easier to perform complex data manipulations efficiently and concisely.

 ## Documentation

 For detailed usage, examples, and more information, refer to the documentation in your preferred language: